MehdiZouitine/Learning-Disentangled-Representations-via-Mutual-Information-Estimation/README.md

 The training is divided into two stages :
 * First, the shared representation is learned via cross mutual information estimation and maximization.
-* Secondly, mutual information maximization is performed to learn the exclusive representation while minimizing the mutual information between the shared and exclusive representations (using an adversarial objective)
+* Secondly, mutual information maximization is performed to learn the exclusive representation while minimizing the mutual information between the shared and exclusive representations (using an adversarial objective).

 ## Learn shared representation